sreeduggirala/Alias/README.md

 # Accomplishments that we're proud of

+- Deployed API on AWS but ran out of memory (testing with local deployment)
 - Built with React (devs are primarily back-end)
 - First time using ApeWorX and PyTest (migrated from Hardhat)
 - First time using PIFuHD